katarinako01/DL_LLM_fine_tuning/README.md

 from scratch using a three-stage pipeline:

-1. **Scraping**: Articles were collected from Lithuanian Wikipedia (`lt.wikipedia.org`) across 14 geographic categories using the MediaWiki API.
+1. **Scraping**: Articles were collected from Lithuanian Wikipedia (`lt.wikipedia.org`) across 14 geographic categories (counties, municipalities, cities, small towns, rivers, lakes, regional parks, bogs, forests, castles, UNESCO sites, hills, highlands, protected areas) using the MediaWiki API.

 2. **Filtering & sampling**: From ~670 scraped articles, a balanced subset of 213 was selected by taking the longest articles per category to ensure sufficient content for QA generation while maintaining proportional representation across all 14 geographic categories.
+    *note: The total fell below 250 because several smaller categories (e.g., hills: 8, municipalities: 11, forests: 12) had fewer articles than the per-category quota*

 3.  **Annotation**: QA pairs were generated using the Claude Sonnet 4.6 API with carefully engineered prompts enforcing Lithuanian grammar quality, question diversity and factual accuracy.
-Automated validation added to reject malformed pairs.
+An automated validator rejected pairs with missing fields, non-empty input, outputs shorter than 20 characters or label patterns in the instruction field.
+The constructed QA pairs were additionally manually checked.

+4. **Quote Normalization**: Quotation marks caused JSON parsing failures during annotation because those marks are identical to a standard ASCII double quote.
+During annotation quotes were transformed into single quotes (''), then a post-processing step converted quotes to proper Lithuanian format across the entire dataset.

+5. **Data Augmentation**: 20 manually written pairs were added to the training set:
+   - Conversational examples (greetings, identity, capabilities)
+   - Out-of-scope refusals (sports, politics, recipes) to teach appropriate boundary behavior
+   - Edge cases (climate, travel recommendations) to handle partial-scope queries

+6. **Train/Validation/Test Split**: The 637 QA pairs were split 80/10/10 with
+   stratified sampling by category to ensure proportional representation in each set (509 train / 63 val / 74 test).
+The 20 manual pairs were added to the training set only.

+7. **Dedicated Evaluation Set**: A separate evaluation set was constructed from 16 Wikipedia articles not used in training (from the remaining ~460 articles), annotated with the same pipeline.
+This set also includes 5 hallucination probes (questions about fictional Lithuanian places) and 5 conversational/out-of-scope probes.
+Unlike the test set, which measures same-distribution performance, the evaluation set tests generalisation to unseen entities and robustness to adversarial inputs.

 ### Why synthetic annotation?

 Manual annotation of 600+ QA pairs by a native Lithuanian speaker (in such case just one person) would be